slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
+- entry trick to learn something.
+- success is the worst teacher
+- Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.

 Reading and experience train your model of the world.
 And even if you forget the experience or what you read, its effect on your model of the world persists.
 Your mind is like a compiled program you've lost the source of.
 It works, but you don't know why.

 > *'The brain switches off if it becomes too bored, that is the problem.
 You must always look for new things to learn.' -- Anand, Viswanathan*